CALGARY HOUSING Single Family Detached, Town House and Condo Average Prices with Total Residential Listings and Sales and the TSX Energy Index

 NOTE: Condo data from July 2006 to November 2010 are CREB combined Strata.
 The TSX Energy Index is x15 to fit the chart.

-Single family detached prices are now at risk of breaking below the 5th year of support, while the residential sales plot continues heading into the seasonal lows.
-The ratio of listings to sales in Calgary has jumped to 5.3 compared to Vancouver at 4.3 and Toronto at only 1.7.
+Average single family detached prices remain inside their 6 year area of support, while the total residential sales plot continues to plumb the seasonal lows.
+The ratio of listings to sales in Calgary is 4.6 compared to Vancouver at 4.3 and Toronto at only 1.2.

-The employed in Alberta enjoy the highest average earnings in Canada at $61,638/yr (Oct 2019 print) and are now at a new peak.
+The employed in Alberta enjoy the highest average earnings in Canada at $60,631/yr (DEC 2019 print) and are only 1.4% below the OCT 2019 peak print and 12% above Canada's national average.

 But Foreign Direct Investment in Canada has been negative for two decades.
 The data plot spiked to a new wide in 2015, 2016, 2017 and 2018.
 That's a trend.
 Housing is a commodity as is heavy Alberta crude.
 Follow the money, see the TSX chart and my notes on the commodities super cycle in my post Japan Redux.